-Union Square Donuts, the original harbingers of the Boston donut renaissance, are headquartered in Union Square (natch).
-This bakery and cafe, their first outpost, provides the oversize, miraculously fluffy creations at their freshest.
-Tuck into a “classic” like Brown Butter Hazelnut Crunch or Vietnamese Coffee, or indulge your savory side in a breakfast sandwich set between baked slices of donut dough.
-Any donut not paired with coffee is a missed opportunity—fortunately, USD has its own house blend on hand.
+Union Square Donuts were the harbingers of Boston’s fancy doughnut renaissance when they hit the scene in 2012.
+They are headquartered in Union Square (natch), and today have multiple locations, including Brookline and inside the Boston Public Market.
+The flagship location provides the oversize, miraculously fluffy doughnuts at their freshest.
+Tuck into a “classic” like Boston Cream or Brown Butter Hazelnut Crunch, or please your inner child with a fun creation like Dirt and Worms.
+Any donut not paired with coffee is a missed opportunity—fortunately, USD brews its own house blend.

-An anonymous-looking hallway at 7 Sanborn Court leads to the hidden cocktail oasis that is backbar.
-The freewheeling creativity of its frequently changing menu offers something new to even the most diehard cocktail nerds, and a relaxed atmosphere heavy on Star Wars-kitsch signals that it’s not taking itself too seriously.
-Next-door neighbor Field & Vine pulls through for a snacky food program, offering bites like Ranch Popcorn and Pao de Queijo.
+An anonymous-looking hallway down an alley in Union Square leads to the hidden cocktail oasis that is Backbar.
+The freewheeling creativity of the speakeasy’s menu offers something new to even the most diehard cocktail nerds, because it changes all the time and is based on themes like the Solar System and Disney’s Encanto.
+A relaxed atmosphere heavy on nerdy kitsch signals that it never takes itself too seriously, but rest assured: This is one of Boston’s best cocktail bars.
+Total bonus: Next-door neighbors Field & Vine and Littleburg are behind the bar snacks, like Ranch Popcorn and Hummus and Pita.